Aaromaley

-Aaromaley is an Indian Tamil-language romantic comedy buddy film written and directed by Sarang Thiagu in his debut, starring Kishen Das and Shivathmika Rajashekar in the lead roles, alongside Harshath Khan, Megha Akash and VTV Ganesh in important roles.
+Aaromaley is an Indian Tamil-language romantic comedy buddy film written and directed by Sarang Thiagu in his debut, starring Kishen Das and Shivathmika Rajashekar in the lead roles, alongside Harshath Khan and VTV Ganesh in important roles.
 The film is produced by S. Vinod Kumar under his Mini Studio LLP banner, while the technical team consists of cinematographer Gowtham Rajendran, editor Praveen Antony and music composer Siddhu Kumar.

 Aaromaley was released in theatres on 7 November 2025 to positive reviews from critics and audiences.

-Plot Summary
+Plot

-A hopeless romantic, Ajith believes love is movie magic, but his life is a series of misunderstandings.
-After a fiasco, his parents force him to work at a matrimony agency.
-There, he clashes with his pragmatic boss, Anjali, who believes love is pure logic.
-Their dynamic forces Ajith to learn that love must be earned.
-By the time he understands this truth, love is gone.
-Years later, destiny offers him one last chance.
-Will love wait this?